AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 <h2><a name='hex'></a>Drawing a Hexagon</h2>

 The first step we need to tackle, is how to draw a singular hexagon in p5.
-I believe that the most sensible approach to doing so is by utilising trigonometry.
+I believe that the most sensible approach to doing so is by using trigonometry.

 A regular polygon satisfies two properties: it is equiangular and equilateral.
 Meaning that the value of it's vertex angles are equal, and it's sides are of equal length.
 In this manner, the vertices of any regular polygon, with any number of sides, all lie on a <a href='https://en.wikipedia.org/wiki/Regular_polygon'>common circle</a>.
 We can leverage this property to construct our hexagons (or any other regular polygon for that matter).

 A full circle has 360 degrees, or equivalently TAU radians (TAU == 2 * PI).
 Constructing any regular polygon thus boils down to splitting 360 degrees by the number of sides that the desired polygon has.
 In the case of a hexagon, we divide a full rotation of 360 degrees by 6, ending up with a value of 60 degrees.
 We can now use this knowledge to position the hexagon vertices in an equiangular manner around a circle:

-<pre><code>
-// Function that draws a hexagon (or any other regular polygon)
+<pre><code>// Function that draws a hexagon (or any other regular polygon)
 // centerX and centerY determine where the polygon is positioned
 // the radius parameter determines the size of the enclosing circle
 // numSides specifies the number of the polygon's sides function drawHexagon(centerX, centerY, radius, numSides){

   // p5 already has some functionality for drawing more complex shapes
   // beginShape tells p5 that we'll be positioning some vertices in a bit beginShape()